10 PRINCIPLES OF FAIR TRADE

 Buyers consult with suppliers before canceling or rejecting orders.
 Where orders are cancelled through no fault of producers or suppliers, adequate compensation is guaranteed for work already done.
 Suppliers and producers consult with buyers if there is a problem with delivery, and ensure compensation is provided when delivered quantities and qualities do not match those invoiced.

 A fair price is one that has been mutually agreed by all through dialogue and participation, which provides fair pay to the producers and can also be sustained by the market.
 Where Fair Trade pricing structures exist, these are used as a minimum.
 Fair pay means provision of socially acceptable remuneration (in the local context) considered by producers themselves to be fair and which takes into account the principle of equal pay for equal work by women and men.
-Fair Trade marketing and importing organizations support capacity building as required to producers, to enable them to set a fair price.
+Fair Trade marketing and importing organisations support capacity building as required to producers, to enable them to set a fair price.

 Principle Five: Ensuring no Child Labour and Forced Labour

-Organizations who buy Fair Trade products from producer groups either directly or through intermediaries ensure that no forced labour is used in production and the producer complies with the UN Convention on the Rights of the Child, and national / local law on the employment of children.
+Organisations who buy Fair Trade products from producer groups either directly or through intermediaries ensure that no forced labour is used in production and the producer complies with the UN Convention on the Rights of the Child, and national / local law on the employment of children.
 Any involvement of children in the production of Fair Trade products (including learning a traditional art or craft) is always disclosed and monitored and does not adversely affect the children's well-being, security, educational requirements and need for play.

-The organization does not discriminate in hiring, remuneration, access to training, promotion, termination or retirement based on race, caste, national origin, religion, disability, gender, sexual orientation, union membership, political affiliation, HIV/Aids status or age.
+The organisation does not discriminate in hiring, remuneration, access to training, promotion, termination or retirement based on race, caste, national origin, religion, disability, gender, sexual orientation, union membership, political affiliation, HIV/Aids status or age.

-The organization has a clear policy and plan to promote gender equality that ensures that women as well as men have the ability to gain access to the resources that they need to be productive and also the ability to influence the wider policy, regulatory, and institutional environment that shapes their livelihoods and lives.
+The organisation has a clear policy and plan to promote gender equality that ensures that women as well as men have the ability to gain access to the resources that they need to be productive and also the ability to influence the wider policy, regulatory, and institutional environment that shapes their livelihoods and lives.
 Organisational constitutions and by-laws allow for and enable women to become active members of the organisation in their own right (where it is a membership based organisation), and to take up leadership positions in the governance structure regardless of women’s status in relation to ownership of assets such as land and property.
 Where women are employed within the organisation, even where it is an informal employment situation, they receive equal pay for equal work.
-The organization recognizes women’s full employment rights and is committed to ensuring that women receive their full statutory employment benefits.
-The organization takes into account the special health and safety needs of pregnant women and breast-feeding mothers.
+The organisation recognises women’s full employment rights and is committed to ensuring that women receive their full statutory employment benefits.
+The organisation takes into account the special health and safety needs of pregnant women and breast-feeding mothers.

 Working hours and conditions for employees and / or members (and any homeworkers) comply with conditions established by national and local laws and ILO conventions.

-Fair Trade Organizations are aware of the health and safety conditions in the producer groups they buy from.
+Fair Trade Organisations are aware of the health and safety conditions in the producer groups they buy from.
 They seek, on an ongoing basis, to raise awareness of health and safety issues and improve health and safety practices in producer groups.

 Principle Ten: Respect for the Environment